A Catholic Alternative to KonMari

 Are there any which someone else could benefit from more than you do?
 Do you use all of them or are they just sitting in a closet, taking up valuable storage space?

 As a Catholic, I find the solution to decluttering is detachment from items and possessions which we own.
-It allows our hearts and minds to focus on God without the distraction of things or clutter that we still need to pick up before we can sit down to prayer.
+It allows our hearts and minds to focus on God more without the distraction of things or clutter that need to pick up before we can sit down to prayer.

 It allows us to serve our families without having to worry about what needs to be cleaned.
 A clutter free home is also just so much easier to clean.
 Because we can clean without having to declutter first.